thiagojoa/RestAPI/README.md

 ```
 	http http://127.0.0.1:8000/employee/4
 ```
-we get the employee with id = 4
+We get the employee with id = 4
 ```
 {
     "name": "Kleber Alves",